hyewonrhee/cse15l-lab-reports/labreport1.md

   To solve a similar problem, click the settings button on the bottom-left corner and click "Check for Updates".
 VScode will then close to restart, and you will need to open the application again.

+  If you do not have VSCode applied yet, click on the link: https://code.visualstudio.com/ and follow the specific directions for your type of computer (Windows, Mac, etc).

 **Step 2:** Remotely Connecting

   To open a new terminal in VScode, at the very top click Terminal and then New Terminal.